openhab/openhab-addons/bundles/org.openhab.binding.automower/README.md

 - pollingInterval (optional): How often the bridge state should be queried in seconds.
 Default is 1h (3600s)

 Keep in mind that the status of the bridge should not be queried too often.
-According to the Husqvarna documentation not more than 10000 requests per month and application key are allowed.
+According to the Husqvarna documentation not more than 10000 requests per month / 1 request per second and application key are allowed.
 With the default value of 1h this would mean ~720 requests per month for the bridge state

 `automower:`